-Stops: We normally make 2 pit stops on this walk for snacks (and 1 bathroom break), which may include the following great local establishments, but may be substituted for other local gems at CityRover’s discretion:
+Stops: We normally make 2 or 3 pit stops on this walk for snacks and/or refreshments (including 1 bathroom break), which may include the following great local establishments, but may be substituted for other local gems at CityRover’s discretion:

 - Moishe’s – A Kosher bakery serving traditional Jewish baked goods and pastries since 1972

 - Caffe Roma – Serving Italian pastries and espresso since 1891

 Are snacks/refreshments included in tour price?
 Although this is not a food tour, the cost of the food-related snack stops we make is included in our tour price, unless otherwise specified by your guide during the tour.
 In addition, each participant will be offered a complimentary bottle of water during the walk.
 If you have any dietary restrictions or specific food allergies, please contact us prior to booking.